-

 V/H/S/ Halloween

 The V/H/S/ series has been very hit or miss for me.
 It’s an anthology series, so some segments will work, some won’t.
 Generally, I think I haven’t enjoyed the interstitial elements.
 At some point, it might be worth doing a rewatch and ranking them.
-This one, I think I like it better than the previous
+This one, I think I like it better than the previous SciFi one, but not as much as some of the earlier ones.

 -